Kennewick, Washington: Sports

 Kennewick hosts two professional sports team, the Tri-City Americans of the Western Hockey League and the Tri-City Dust Devils (baseball).
 The Tri-City Americans play at the Toyota Center.
 The Tri-City Dust Devils (a farm team of the Los Angeles Angels) plays at Gesa Stadium in Pasco.

 The Tri-City Americans were one of the original teams in the Western Hockey League, starting in Calgary, Alberta in 1966.
 The team moved a couple times before coming to the Tri-Cities in 1988, most recently being in a suburb of Vancouver, British Columbia.
 The team's move to the Tri-Cities made them the first professional hockey team to play in the area and was the catalyst for constructing the Toyota Center.
 The Americans have won the US Division four times, but have not yet won a Western Conference final.

 The Tri-Cities Fire was an indoor football team that played in a league with three other teams.
 The team was founded in 2019, bringing indoor football back to the Toyota Center after the Tri-City Fever went dormant in 2016.
 The team folded after one year.
-The Fire finished their first season with an 0-12 record, the worst in the league.
+The Fire finished their first season with an 0–12 record, the worst in the league.
 The Fever won one National Indoor Football League championship in 2005, beating the Rome Renegades.
 They went to the Indoor Football League championship game in 2011 and 2012, losing to Sioux Falls Storm both years.

 Professional minor league baseball teams have played in Kennewick starting as early as 1950 with the Tri-City Braves.
 Other teams included the Tri-City Atoms, the Tri-City A's, the Tri-City Triplets, and the Tri-City Ports.
 All of these played at Sanders-Jacobs Field, which has since been demolished.
 The Tri-City Posse preceded the Dust Devils playing at GESA Stadium.
 The city presently hosts the Atomic City Rollergirls, an amateur roller derby team.
 Washington State University occasionally plays basketball at the Toyota Center.
-The Harlem Globetrotters frequently put the Toyota Center on their annual tour.